 - Deduction of qualified tuition and related expenses

-- Three-year recovery period for race horses two years old or younger
+- The three-year recovery period for race horses two years old or younger

-- Seven-year recovery period for motor sports entertainment complexes
+- The seven-year recovery period for motorsports entertainment complexes

 - Accelerated depreciation for qualified Indian reservation property